 Pablo Picasso said, “I am always doing things that I don't know how to do, that's how I get to do them.”

-The Sketchbook Club is a space where artists of any level – absolute beginner or experienced alike – can practise using different techniques and materials.
-This inspiring art course is all about playing, experimenting, having the freedom to “see what happens if...”
+The Sketchbook Club is a space where artists of any level – absolute beginner or experienced alike – can practise using different techniques and materials This inspiring course is all about playing, experimenting, having the freedom to “see what happens if...”

 A sketchbook is a private space where no one is judging you.
-It is a tool to help you push yourself artistically, that you can use to improve techniques whatever your chosen art form and whatever your existing level.
+It is a tool to help you push yourself artistically, that you can use to improve techniques, whatever your existing level.

 What to expect